briochemc/AIBECS_demo/README.md

 ```

 This is called the Julia REPL (for Read Eval Loop Print) and is used for interactive use of Julia.
-Anyway, this great, Julia is now running on your computer!
+Great job, Julia is now running on your computer!
 Congratulations!

 If you want to learn more about Julia, you can read [the documentation](https://docs.julialang.org/en/v1/), there is a [Discourse forum](https://discourse.julialang.org/), and there is a [Slack channel](https://julialang.slack.com/messages) if you need help.
 But for now you should not need any of those: The notebook will just require you to press Shift + Enter a couple of times.